amy-huang/pim_power/DOCS/README.md

-0) Explain what mcpat briefly does and what we want to accomplish w these scripts
-1) Explain how to create a new experiment and run the scripts, and what they do 1a) first as a very quick overview of bare minimum 1b) second as in depth walk through of what is happening
-2) Explain how to customize the scripts
-    20) changing num threads, how stats are aggregated 2a) changing params within existing components
-    2b) by adding/removing components
-        2bi) this covers using diff kinds of memory I think?? yea

 # Overview

 This collection of scripts was written to provide energy and power statistics for simulating concurrent data structure microbenchmarks on novel NDP architecture designs on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim).
 It uses statistics files provided by [gem5](http://gem5.org/Main_Page), the architecture simulator SMCSim is based on, and system configuration files as inputs to the architecture energy estimation tool [McPAT](https://github.com/HewlettPackard/mcpat) to get energy statistics, from which power can be calculated.